ywang512/ywang512.github.io/_pages/exp-edu.md

 ---
-title: "Experience and Education"
+title: "About Me"
-permalink: /exp-edu/
+permalink: /about/
-layout: posts
+layout: portfolio
 excerpt: "1 year work experience as data scientist and a master in Data Science."
 header:
   image: /assets/images/exp-edu-header.jpg